 University of Exeter: Meiling Zhu

 The integrity of critical structures such as aircraft wings is currently assured by scheduled inspections.
 These are costly, in terms of the activities themselves, and more critically the downtime involved, and in the majority of cases find no significant deterioration.
-Presently there is no viable alternative.
-Development of an autonomous structural health monitoring system supplying information on the current integrity of the structure presents an ideal solution but is currently unattainable due to the need to address a number of fundamental challenges.
-The aim of this consortium is to solve these enabling a complete solution to be developed.
+Presently, there is no viable alternative.
+Development of an autonomous structural health monitoring system supplying information on the current integrity of the structure presents an ideal solution but is currently unattainable due to the need to address a number of fundamental technological challenges.
+The aim of this project is to solve these fundamental problems by generating a series of pilot data sets which (1) explore the interdependencies between different technologies the community develops and (2) assess the feasibility of the approaches proposed, enabling a complete solution to be developed.